fen/json/README.md

 doing the essentials of JSON parsing.
 This is not a replacement for Newtonsoft.Json.

-This library is built for the CoreCLR with C# 6 syntax (develop on Linux) but should work on other CLR implementations.
+This library is built for the CoreCLR with C# 6 syntax but should work on other CLR implementations.

 ## Example